Apply for Disabled Students' Allowances (DSA)

 If you have a specific learning difficulty (such as dyslexia) you will need to provide a full diagnostic assessment.
 This needs to have been completed by an educational psychologist or another suitably qualified individual.
 Visit the PATOSS website for more information about this.

 If you need a diagnostic assessment please see our pages about recognising dyslexia.
-For other disabilities or medical conditions you will need to provide an up-to-date letter or report from your GP, consultant or suitably qualified specialist.
+For other impairments or medical conditions you will need to provide an up-to-date letter or report from your GP, consultant or suitably qualified specialist.

 To find out more about medical evidence, view our guidance for applicants and future students.